enjoy-digital/litex/doc/migScope.rst

 While free vendor toolchains are generally used by beginners or for prototyping ( situations where having a logic analyser in the design is generally very helpfull) free toolchains are always provided without the proprietary logic analyzer solution. . . :(

-Based on Migen, MigScope aims to provide a free and more portable / flexible alternative to vendor's solutions.
+Based on Migen, MigScope aims to provide a free and portable / flexible alternative to vendor's solutions.

 About Migen
 ***********